bentoml/BentoML/docs/source/frameworks/keras.rst

 | it minimizes the number of user actions required for common use cases, and it provides clear &
 | actionable error messages.
 It also has extensive documentation and developer guides. - `Source <https://keras.io/>`_

-Users can now use Keras (with Tensorflow v1 and v2 backend) with BentoML with the following three API: :code:`load`, :code:`save`, and :code:`load_runner` as follows:
+Users can now use Keras (with Tensorflow v1 and v2 backend) with BentoML with the following API: :code:`load`, :code:`save`, and :code:`load_runner` as follow:

 .. tabs::